kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

 3. Garbage Collection

-# WebSphere Linux Performance and Hang MustGather
+# Linux CPU and Memory Usage

 IBM WebSphere Support provides a script called **linperf.sh** as part of the document, ["MustGather: Performance, hang, or high CPU issues with WebSphere Application Server on Linux"](https://www-01.ibm.com/support/docview.wss?uid=swg21115785) (similar scripts exist for other operating systems).
 This script should be pre-installed on all machines where you run WAS and it should be run when you have performance or hang issues and the resulting files should be uploaded if you open such a support case with IBM.